PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 ![TRIGGER_BOARD](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/Phob_Ordering_Guide_Images/trigger_board.PNG?raw=true)

 Once you've checked that the size is set to 9.7x41.72mm, you can progress with configuring it.
-The recommended settings are the defaults, setting your board quantity and setting the Surface Finish to ENIG, as seen below
+The recommended settings are the defaults, setting your board quantity, setting "Different Design" to 2, and setting the Surface Finish to ENIG, as seen below:

 **NOTE: IF YOU ORDER MORE THAN 30, THE OPTION FOR DEBURRING/EDGE-ROUNDING APPEARS.
 IT'S RECOMMENDED TO ENABLE IT!**